cloudposse/docs/content/tutorials/geodesic-getting-started.md

 terraform init -auto-approve
 ```

-Sweet, you should see a successful apply and some detailed `output` info on the original star wars hero 😎
+Sweet, you should see a successful `terraform apply` with some detailed `output` info on the original star wars hero! 😎

 Just to show some simple usage of another tool in the toolbox, how about we pull apart that info and get that hero's name?